113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

 ## ibmcloud cfee monitoring-status
 {: #ibmcloud_cfee_monitoring-status}

-Check the status of the most recent monitoring enablement/disablement operation in the targeted CFEE environment:
+Check the status of the most recent monitoring (enablement or disablement) operation in the targeted CFEE environment:
 ```
 ibmcloud cfee monitoring-status [--poll]
 ```